Thomas-Lunardo/challenge-php-form/README.md

 ## How does it work ?

-Type what ever you want on those inputs.
+Type whatever you want on those inputs.
-You will have error message as long as we put wrong input.
+You will have error message as long as we write wrong input.
 When the form is correct you will be redirected on the thanks.php page.

 Have fun